swisscom/crossplane-composition-tester/README.md

 The composition will create the following resources:
 - a `Role`
 - a default `Policy`
-- Any custom policies or predefined policies ARNs provided in the claim
 - a `RolePolicyAttachment` for each policy **once the role and the policies are ready**
 - a `ServiceAccount` object **once the role is ready**